Iseratho/recsys20challenge-nlp/README.md

 ## 1. Preprocess Data

-Transform all tsv files with `preprocessing_polynote_scala.ipynb`.
+Transform all tsv files with `preprocessing.ipynb`.

-Afterwards load the embeddings with `python/run_use.py`.
+## 2. Compute Embeddings

+1. Create a virtualenv using Python 3.8.
+2. Navigate to the `python` subdirectory.
+3. Install all dependencies: `pip install -r requirements.txt`.
+4. Edit `compute_embeddings.py` to configure the input dataset.
+5. Run `compute_embeddings.py` within your virtualenv.

-## 2. Fit Model and Predict
+## 2. Train and Run Classifier

-Fit the training data using `train_pipeline_stage2.ipynb`.
+Fit the training data using `train_classifier.ipynb`.
-Run the prediction on the validation/test data using `run_pipeline_stage2.ipynb`.
+Run the prediction on the validation/test data using `run_classifier.ipynb`.